PaperText/paperback/README.md

   --name paperback paperback
 ```
 2. Advanced:
+This script will mount local folders inside container and install them as modules.
+This is usefull when you want to develop new module and can't install all dependencies.
 ```shell script
 podman build . --tag paperback && \
 podman run -it --rm \